Level Crossing Removal Project: New and rebuilt stations

 There will be 51 railway stations rebuilt as part of the LXRP.
 Four stations are being added to the metropolitan network as part of suburban rail extensions delivered by the LXRP.
-Three of these stations, Hawkstowe, Middle Gorge and Mernda, were added as part of the Mernda rail extension, which extended the former South Morang line 8 km north to Mernda.
+Three of these stations, Hawkstowe, Middle Gorge and Mernda were added as part of the Mernda rail extension, which extended the former South Morang line 8 km north to Mernda.
 The extension, announced by Labor at the 2014 state election, opened in 2018.
-As part of the level crossing removals along the Pakenham line, a new station is being added at Pakenham East along with a short rail extension.
+As part of the level crossing removals along the Pakenham line, a new station was added at East Pakenham along with a short rail extension.
 The LXRP also delivered a new infill station at Southland on the Frankston line.
-In one case, the nearby Mont Albert and Surrey Hills railway stations on the Belgrave and Lilydale lines are to be merged and replaced with a new Union station located between them.
+In one case, the nearby Mont Albert and Surrey Hills railway stations on the Belgrave and Lilydale lines were merged and replaced with a brand new Union station located between them.
+Jewell and Brunswick stations are planned to be merged and replaced with a station outside the RMIT Brunswick campus between Union and Dawson Streets, with Anstey station moved south towards Hope Street, adjacent to some of the Nightingale Village apartments.